-IFRS 16: Leases is a new accounting standard which will be effective from 1 April 2019.
+IFRS 16: Leases is a new accounting standard which is effective for the year ended 31 March 2020.
 The Company does not have any leases and does not intend to enter into any contracts for leases in the future.
-As a result, this standard is expected to have no impact on the Company.
+Management has concluded that the adoption of IFRS 16 has had no impact on the Company as of the date transition of during the year ended 31 March 2020 as there are no leases held by the Company that fall within the scope of IFRS 16.